MonikaBarget/distant-reading/docs/pages_tasksheet_girlboss.md

 * In what ways do the comments reveal past or present stereotypes about women in leadership roles?
 * Do the YouTube comments contribute to more awareness of the challenges faced by women in the business world?
 Can the comments contribute to a positive change?

 In Voyant Tools, consider employing a variety of tools to address these questions.
 Beyond just word cloud or cirrus visualisation, use tools that show co-occurrences or keywords in context.
-If you need help with your analysis workflow, consult the advice in the [Skills](#) menu.
+If you need help with your analysis workflow, consult the advice in the ==Skills== menu.